urgdog/urg.systems/notes/index.md

 I think stuff, I write it down.

-Other times, I write stuff then I think it down.
+Other times, I write stuff, then I think it.

 It should become clear to you which is which.